JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-hibernate-jpa/crud-hql-jpa-criteria-api/index.md

 ## Intermediate Hibernate

-* How to use Hibernate to execute CRUD (select, read, update, delete) queries
+* How to use Hibernate to execute CRUD (select, read, update, delete) queries.
-* How to execute HQL queries with Hibernate
+* How to execute HQL queries with Hibernate.
-* How to use Hibernate's Criteria API for dynamic queries
+* How to use Hibernate's Criteria API for dynamic queries.
-* How to use JPA with Hibernate
+* How to use JPA with Hibernate.